 Usage of Jargon: When to Avoid It

-Jargon is powerful stuff – making language both more efficient and less accessible, and you have to know how to use it effectively.
+Jargon is powerful stuff – but it's a double-edged sword.
+It can make language more efficient, but in turn, it also makes it less accessible.
+You have to know how to use it effectively.

 Jargon is simultaneously one of the greatest linguistic inventions of all time, and one of the worst.

 As a translation services professional and all-around Word Nerd, I’m fascinated by jargon.
 Jargon is fundamentally a specific sub-set of vocabulary used by a group.
 For example, when a translation worker uses the phrase “translation memory” in front of a non-translation person, they’re using jargon: We’re the only people in the world who know what that is.

 What’s fascinating about jargon is the dual nature of its purpose.
 On the one hand, it speeds up communication for the people in the know: Instead of having to come up with elaborate phrases that describe what translation memory is, my fellow professionals and I can simply use the phrase.
 On the other hand, it’s also obfuscating, designed to keep specific knowledge away from the uninitiated.
 Professionals are jealous of their knowledge – we worked very hard to acquire it, and nothing annoys us more than non-professionals who think they’ve gleaned enough knowledge to no longer need us.